 Appliances can make it harder to clean along the gumline.
 Daily cleaning reduces the likelihood of gum irritation, swelling, and bleeding, all of which can impact your comfort and smile. - Protects enamel:

-Plaque buildup produces acids that weaken enamel over time.
+Plaque produces acids that weaken enamel over time.
 Strong enamel is more resistant to discolouration, so maintaining its health can help keep your teeth looking even in tone.

 Along with brushing and flossing, using special cleaning tools can make your daily routine more effective.
 The following are designed to clean around orthodontic appliances and reach areas that are otherwise difficult to access: